elidondking/simple_shell/README.md

-econd Alx Team task on creating a simple Shell
+Second Alx Team task on creating a simple Shell